abs-lang/abs/docs/types/function.md

 }
 ```

-As you might notice, the return statement is implicity.
+As you might notice, the return statement is implicit.
-You can make it explicit, but we advise not to keep
+You can make it explicit, but we advise not to, in order
-your code as coincise as possible:
+to keep your code as concise as possible:

 ``` bash
 f(x, y) {